 At 295 pounds, and suffering from chronic ulcerative colitis, Jeremiah was at risk for multiple health problems.
+After McFarland Clinic's Population Health department reached out to him, Jeremiah's weight loss journey began.

 “There's not very many 295 pounders that are gonna tell you ‘I feel awesome,’” Jeremiah said.
 “I've always had nutrition problems.
 I didn't feel good, I didn't look good.
 I wasn't as good of a dad to my kids, and I wasn't as good of a husband to my wife.
 I couldn't go out and play with [his oldest son] Ben for long periods of time because I'd get worn out a lot faster.
 I'd never been that big before.”